darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 4. In the image preview, an overlay of the chart's patches will appear.
 Drag the corners of the chart so that they match the visual references (dots or crosses) around the target, to compensate for any perspective distortion,
 5. Click the _refresh_ button to compute the profile,
 6. Check the _Profile quality report_.
 If it is "good", you can click on the _validation_ button.
 If not, try changing the optimization strategy and refresh the profile again.
-7. Save the profile in a preset or style, or simply copy & paste the module settings to all of the pictures taken under the same lighting conditions, from within the lighttable view or filmstrip.
+7. Save the profile in a preset or style, or simply copy & paste the module settings to all of the images taken under the same lighting conditions, from within the lighttable view or filmstrip.

 ---